wonjinYi/RepeJin/README.md

 ### Preset ( to be determined )
 Users can create Preset.
-It should have 'Id, CreatorName, Text, Reps' For this, a program using NGINX, Node.js, mariaDB, will be served on AWS.
+It should have 'Id, CreatorName, Text, Reps'

+Program for this will be served on AWS.